JimboLodisC/threeWords/README.md

 heresthisphrase - 2
 andthisone - 2

+Should be performant enough to process over 22,000 lines of Herman Melville's *Moby Dick* in about a second.

 ***

 #### Current known issues:
-* slow performance on larger text files (currently processing 219 lines / second)
-* need to enable command line parameter for filename instead of hardcoding
 * needs tests!